iscRamirezAbril/iscRamirezAbril/README.md

 </div>

 # About Me: 🦖
-I am a Computer Systems Engineering graduate at <b> Tijuana Technological Institute. </b>
+I am a Computer Systems Engineer, graduated from the <b> Tijuana Technological Institute. </b>
 <br> I'm currently searching for my <b> first Computer Systems Engineering job opportunity. </b>

 I like to learn new things about programming.
 My hobbies are drawing, watching movies and play videogames.